The dumbbell kickback is a strength-training exercise that targets the triceps muscle in the upper arm.

 The dumbbell tricep kickback is a versatile and effective exercise that targets the triceps muscles.

-It is an exercise that builds strength and muscle in all three heads of the tricep muscle.
+This exercise helps build strength and muscle in all three heads of the tricep muscle.

-When doing a tricep workout with a dumbbell, kickback is one of the best single-arm exercises you can add to correct potential imbalances.
+When you do a tricep workout with a dumbbell, kickback is one of the best single-arm exercises you can do to fix imbalances.

-The dumbbell triceps kickback can be performed using one arm at a time, or using both arms simultaneously.
+It can be performed using one arm at a time or using both arms simultaneously.

 Muscle Worked During Dumbbell Tricep Kickback